camerondgray/aws-ec2/Readme.md

 Receive a call back with ```callback(error,response)``` where the response is a [RunningInstanceItemType](http://docs.amazonwebservices.com/AWSEC2/latest/APIReference/ApiReference-ItemType-RunningInstancesItemType.html)

 ### launchSpotInstances(params, callback)
+Launch one ore more spot instances.
+Spot instances are reserved based on a maximum price bid for each instance.
+See [AWS Spot Instances](http://aws.amazon.com/ec2/spot-instances/) for more info on this cheaper alternative. ami, awsZone, and instanceType are required.

+Recieve a call back with ```callback(error,response)```.

 ### getInstanceDescriptionFromPrivateIp(privateIp, callback)
 ### getInstanceDescriptionFromId(instanceId, callback)
 ### describeSpotInstanceRequest(requestId, callback)